Felli/humhub_windows_installation/README.md

 3. Add write permission using  "[_permission_humhub__RUN_as_ADMIN_.bat](https://github.com/Buliwyfa/humhub_windows_installation/blob/master/_permission_humhub__RUN_as_ADMIN_.bat)"

-   It must be a folder run/execute from folder under the 'public root folder'
+   It must be a folder run/execute from folder under the 'public root folder'.

         For example: If web root folder is at C:\interpud\mysite\public\
 	             the .bat file must be at C:\interpud\mysite\